tanyaasharan/Customer-Behavior-Segmentation-and-Prediction/README.md

 5. Financial Stability Metrics: Computing the standard deviation of account balance over ```time (sigma(textBalance_i(t)))``` to quantify customer financial stability.

 ## How to Cite
+If you use this work in your research, please cite:
 ```
 @software{tanyaasharan2025customerbehavior,
   author = {Babare, Shreya and Liu, Yupeng and Sharan, Tanya and Zhang, Jiaqi},